NEWS |Celebrating the first heating season at Primco

 SPEAKER ELLY VAN WAGENINGEN

 Elly van Wageningen, chair of the municipal executive, was pleased by the opening of the power station on October 11, 2018.
 “It reflects Lelystad’s sustainability policy which is committed to being energy neutral by 2025.
-To achieve this, we use a combination of technologies such as solar panels and wind energy, which is now perfectly complemented by the addition of the Primco biomass plant.”
+To achieve this, we use a combination of technologies such as solar panels and wind energy, which is now perfectly complemented by the addition of the Primco plant.”
 She particularly emphasized the high efficiency of the plant.

-The Primco biomass plant achieves an energy efficiency of more than 95%, making it 30% more efficient than standard incinerators.
+The Primco plant achieves an energy efficiency of more than 95%, making it 30% more efficient than standard incinerators.
 Moreover, the flue gases are filtered in such a way that the emissions consist almost exclusively of water vapor and particulate emissions are so minimal that they cannot be measured.

 SPEAKER MARTIJN VAN RHEENEN

 During his speech Martijn van Rheenen, CEO of Momentum Capital (one of the initiators of the Primco power station), made it clear that fossil fuel is no longer an option for the future.
-The opening of the Primco biomass plant is one step in the right direction, but he makes the caveat that, “we cannot make all of the Netherlands more sustainable with waste wood alone; we need to consider other options as well.”
+The opening of the Primco plant is one step in the right direction, but he makes the caveat that, “we cannot make all of the Netherlands more sustainable with waste wood alone; we need to consider other options as well.”

 Van Rheenen believes that the transition from fossil fuel to sustainable energy will be a long and hard road to travel.
 “Change is difficult and requires courage.
 But this member of the municipal executive had the courage to build this power station in Lelystad together with us.”